michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 value is 25bp for the primer and barcode and approximately 200bp of sequence that can be used for phylogenetic analysis after the barcode and primer are removed.
-The 200bp figure is approximate because there may be indels that are the result of natural mutation rather than sequencing error.
+The 200bp figure is approximate because there may be indels that are the natural differences between the sequences rather than sequencing error.
 The choice of 200bp is arbitrary and different cut-offs may yield different results.
 I followed this step by removing any reads containing ambiguous bases ('Ns') in the first 225bp.
 This preprocessing left 54370 reads to examine.

 I generated two groups of data from the processed reads.
 The first was whether each read is inaccurate or not.
-This can be resolved by grouping the reads into clusters based on identity.
+This was resolved by grouping the reads into clusters based on identity.
 The top N clusters, where N is the number of sequences in the original mock community, are those reads which are correct, every other read was considered inaccurate.

-The second data were the descriptive features to try and predict read accuracy from.
-These data were divided into two groups the first was the longest homopolymer of each nucleotide type, the other was various quality metrics for each sequence.
+The second data were the descriptive features from which to predict read accuracy.
+These data were divided into two groups the first was the longest homopolymer of each nucleotide type and the second was various quality metrics for each sequence.
 I also included original read length too.
 The distribution of these features for accurate and inaccurate reads looks as follows.

 <%= lightbox(amzn('machine-learning-ngs/SRR013437.dependencies.png'),
 amzn('machine-learning-ngs/thumb.SRR013437.dependencies.png'), "Distribution of
 features according to read accuracy.") %>

-This data does not include all the features in Schloss *et. al* for instance barcode and primer errors are not present.
+This data does not include all the features in Schloss *et. al*, for instance barcode and primer errors are not present.
 I selected only a subset of features as a starting point for a machine learning algorithm.
 Further features can be added in future.
 Given this feature set and accompanying accuracy labels, the